bhebert/blah-baseball/README.md

     > x.cross_projection_csv('molina.csv', 'batter', ['obp', 'hr'], filter_clause=Batter.last_name.like("Molina"), verbose=True)

 This generates a file that looks like the `molina.csv` file included in the repo.

-### To-do

-- Actuals
-- Rewrite this README
+The filter clause is optional, omitting it in the above example would have generated the file for all batters.